chesterwizzle/Haikuverse/README.md

 *   **`subscription_screen.dart` & `quota_boost_screen.dart`:** A suite of screens dedicated to monetization. `SubscriptionScreen` serves as the primary paywall for new users, fetching and displaying products directly from the Google Play Store using the `in_app_purchase` package. `QuotaBoostScreen` provides a context-aware interface for subscribed users to purchase additional, non-expiring image quota or upgrade their subscription tier.
 Both screens orchestrate the purchase flow and trigger secure backend validation.
 *   **`account_management_screen.dart`:** A dedicated screen for critical, sensitive user actions.
 It provides access to legal and policy documents (EULA, Privacy, Subscription Policy), a secure in-app interface for changing passwords (which handles the mandatory re-authentication flow), and a clearly demarcated "Danger Zone" for initiating a full, irreversible account deletion.
 *   **`smart_scrubber_modal.dart`:** A specialized modal for power-users, launched from the `StarsScreen`.
 It provides a hybrid interface for quickly navigating large collections of favorite haikus, featuring a slider for rapid "scrubbing" and a text input dialog for jumping to a specific favorite by its number.
+* **`follower_share_modal.dart`:** A specialized modal launched from the `FableDetailPopup`.
+It fetches and displays a multi-select list of the user's followers, allowing a user to choose one or more recipients and trigger the `shareConstellation` Cloud Function to send them an in-app share notification.

 #### Reusable UI Widgets (`lib/widgets/`)